MirantisContainers/mke-docs/content/docs/concepts/cni.md

 ## Providers configuration

-The following table includes the details on the configurable settings for the Calico provider.
+The following table includes details on the configurable settings for the Calico provider.

 | Field   | Description  | Valid values        |  Default     |